-Shades are just as important as sunscreen, protecting your kids’ eyes today, tomorrow, and beyond
+Sunglasses are just as important as sunscreen.
+Here’s what parents need to know to protect kids’ eyes today, tomorrow, and beyond.

 A recent study at Queensland University of Technology in Australia found that playing in the sunshine can prevent myopia (nearsightedness) in kids—and slow its progression as kids grow up.

 But without the right protection, sunlight can also cause some serious eye problems.
 “We wouldn’t let the kids play outside without slathering them with sunscreen,” says David A. Damari, O.D., president of the Association of Schools and Colleges of Optometry.
 “But kids’ eyes need protection, too, just like their skin does.”